statecharts/statecharts.github.io/_glossary/condition-state.md

 * If this were to be implemented without the choice states, the transitions with `cond` logic would be in state `A`, whereas it is probably wiser to keep this logic closer to the states B.1, B.2 and B.3.
 * If more events (e.g. `on: {e2: "B_CHOICE"}`), or more sources of events elsewhere in the statechart (e.g. other than from `A`) lead to the same choices being made, a choice state reduces the amount of transitions that need to be defined.

+## Relation to UML choice and junction states

+UML defines junction states and choice states similarly, but with slightly different semantics.